 Since the modern version of the group debuted in 1987, there are a wide range of comic book story lines that Suicide Squad 2 can draw on, particularly as the team have incorporated so many members over the years.

 One upcoming Suicide Squad comic book in particular would lure in audiences like never before if Warner Bros. decided to adapt it for the big screen, and that's Justice League Vs Suicide Squad.
 Sure, it would be a tough match logistically for the studio, but if it was pulled off right, this could be one of the biggest comic book movies of all time.

 Margot Robbie herself has revealed that she's signed an exclusive deal with Warner Bros., allowing her to both perform in the role and produce a solo venture for Harley too.
-With her unprecedented success right now, this is the perfect time for the Clown Princess of Crime to steal the spotlight in a female-centric movie starring the anti-heroine in the spotlight.
+With her unprecedented success right now, this is the perfect time for the Clown Princess of Crime to steal the spotlight in a female-centric movie starring the anti-heroine and the other Gotham Sirens in the spotlight.